TrustTheVote-Project/VersaEDM-Backend/README.md

 This command works on Windows, Mac and Linux (although you may need to substitute `python3` for your platform, or use the backslash for Windows).

-This project's `.gitignore` file already includes a line to ignore the entire `/venv/` directory.
+This project's `.gitignore` file already includes a line to ignore the entire `./venv/` directory, which is an excellent reason to use it as your virtual environment directory name.

-Depending on your platform, you'll need to activate your virtual environment.
-Note that some code editors and IDEs, like VSCode, will start the virtual environment automatically if you locate the Python interpreter in in your `venv` directory.
+Depending on your platform, you'll need to activate your virtual environment after it's created.
+Note that some code editors and IDEs, like VSCode, will start the virtual environment automatically if you point to the Python interpreter in in your `venv` directory.

 ### Windows 10 with PowerShell